MarekPokornyOva/BlazorContentProperty/README.md

 ### Usage
 1) See sample project - focus \Shared\HorizontalSplitter.cshtml and \Pages\Index.cshtml files.
 2) Create your component - like HorizontalSplitter.
-Don't forget to enter "@inherits ContentsBlazorComponent" into.
+Don't forget to enter "@inherits ContentsComponentBase" into.
 3) Use your component on a page.

 ### Notes
 - all is provided as is without any warranty.
+- developed with ASP.NET Core 3.0.0-preview4-19216-03.
-- tested with Blazor 0.5.1
+- see "v0.5.1" branch for version compatible with Blazor 0.5.1.

-### Thanks to Blazor team members for they work
+### Thanks to Blazor team members for their work